What Are Legacy Systems?

 A legacy system in a business is a computer system, software solution, or similar technology that is outdated and difficult to manage.
 Legacy systems, however, can be vital to workflow processes within an organization.
 A legacy system is also known as a legacy platform or legacy technology.

-Legacy systems are software programs that has remained in use in an organization, often for a number of years.
-These systems are often outdated and not integrated with other solutions that the business uses.
-Because of this, they can be a barrier to a more efficient process of operations, particularly if data sets and other information aren’t being leveraged to the extent modern cloud systems can allow.
+Legacy systems can be a barrier to efficient operations, particularly if data sets and other information aren’t being used to the extent modern cloud systems can allow.

-Related Post: The State of Data Analytics Adoption
+Related Blog: The State of Data Analytics Adoption

-With SMBs clamoring to implement their digital strategies in the wake of the pandemic, it’s not a great surprise that worldwide spending on DX was estimated to be around $1.18 trillion in 2019.
+SMBs are rushing to implement digital strategies in the wake of the pandemic.
+It’s not a great surprise that worldwide spending on DX is forecast to reach $1.8 trillion in 2022.

 Unfortunately, despite the large amount of investment from SMBs, success can often be elusive—70% of businesses fail to see through their digital transformation plans to a satisfactory conclusion.

 One of the reasons transformation can be difficult is the upgrading of legacy systems.
 They can be cumbersome, unruly, and challenging to update.
-That’s not to mention pushback from end users who are comfortable with the existing system and reluctant to move to another platform.
+That’s not to mention pushback from end users who are comfortable with old system and reluctant to move to another platform.